 4) AWS Glue Schema Registry

 The AWS Glue Schema Registry allows disparate systems to share a serialization and deserialization schema.
 Assume you have a data producer and a data consumer, for example.
 Whenever the serialized data is published, the producer is aware of the schema.
 The consumer makes use of the Schema Registry deserializer library, which extracts the schema version ID from the record payload.
-The schema is then used by the consumer to deserialize the data.
+The consumer then uses schema to deserialize the data.

 With the AWS Glue Schema Registry, you can manage and enforce schemas on your data streaming applications using convenient integrations with the following data input sources: